Regis College Post Traditional Programs

 Student Ethics Statement

-An integral component of School for Professional Advancement courses is student and facilitator/instructor self-disclosure and the use of personal experience for the purpose of facilitating course work.
+An integral component of post traditional courses is student and facilitator/instructor self-disclosure and the use of personal experience for the purpose of facilitating course work.
 Each student is expected to honor confidentiality as it pertains to student disclosure.
 It shall be a violation of the ethical standards to use shared information, comments, or opinions expressed by another student or facilitator/instructor in the educational setting in a manner which is intended to humiliate, embarrass, harass, damage, or otherwise injure the student in his/her personal, public or business/professional life.
 In addition, confidentiality must be upheld by not disclosing any information which would identify a particular individual or organization.

 An additional integral component of higher education is challenging one’s own perceptions and beliefs regarding the course content and integrating information as well as understanding opposing perceptions and beliefs.
 Thus, students have the right to choose how much they will disclose and must also accept the responsibility of respecting disclosure of other students and facilitators/instructors.